owyongsk/gmerge/README.md

 1. Tests
 2. Refactor into smaller files
 3. Fix issues of bugs on some people's Gmail
+4. More documentation on the code, oh gawd this was such a hack project

 # THE BEERWARE LICENSE